titzer/wizard-engine/doc/Tracing.md

 ...
 ```

-The pattern that is accepted by the `-trace-calls` option is a [glob](https://en.wikipedia.org/wiki/Glob_(programming)), i.e. it has the special `*` and `?` characters.
+The `-trace-calls` option accepts a [glob](https://en.wikipedia.org/wiki/Glob_(programming)), which is a pattern that can include literal names and the special `*` and `?` characters.
-Using a pattern, you can narrow down the method(s) that you want the Virgil compiler to trace within the Wizard implementation.
+Using a pattern, you can narrow down the method(s) that you want to trace within the Wizard implementation.
 You can pass more than one pattern, separating them by commas.

 ### Tracing Imports

-The third kind of call tracing traces calls from *the Wasm program* to its imports.
+The next kind of basic tracing traces calls from *the Wasm program* to its imports.
-Typically, imports come from the system, such as WASI, or another embedding.
+Typically, imports come from the host environment, such as [WASI](https://wasi.dev), [WALI](https://github.com/arjunr2/WALI/blob/main/docs/wali.wit), or even from the engine itself.
-Tracing them is similar to tracing system calls.
+Tracing import calls is similar to tracing system calls on a native platform.
-In order to trace all calls to an imported module, use `--trace-module`.
+Wizard accepts `--trace-module=<pat>` option that allows tracing calls to one or more host modules.

 ```
-% bin/wizeng --expose-wizeng --trace-module=wizeng test/wizeng/hello.wasm
+% bin/wizeng --expose-wizeng --trace-module=* test/wizeng/hello.wasm
+wizeng.puts(52445, 14)
 Hello Wizeng!
 ...
 ```

 ### Tracing Wasm calls

-The third kind of call tracing traces *the Wasm program internal calls*.
+The next kind of call tracing traces *the Wasm program internal calls*.
 To do this, the `wizeng` binary supports a similar option `--trace-calls=<pat>` that also accepts a glob.
-The Wizard engine will use the names of functions in the Wasm binary from the names section.
+The Wizard engine will use the names of functions in the Wasm binary from the names section for matching.

 ```
 % bin/wizeng --expose-wizeng --trace-calls=*.main test/wizeng/hello.wasm